mattcowan/pretty-professional-invoices-for-wordpress/README.md

 - Click "Save Status Changes" to bulk update
 - View real-time totals and client breakdowns
 - Sort by status, date, client, or amount

+### Filtering and Exporting Invoices

+The archive page provides powerful filtering and export capabilities:

+**Filtering Options:**
+- Filter by client
+- Filter by status (multi-select checkboxes)
+- Date range (from/to)
+- Amount range (min/max)
+- Search by invoice number

+**Export Features:**
+- Export visible invoices to CSV or Excel format
+- Exports respect all active filters
+- Files include: Invoice Number, Date, Client, Status, Period of Work, Payment Due, Amount
+- Automatic filename generation: `invoices-YYYY-MM-DD.csv` or `.xls`
+- Includes summary row with total amount
+- CSV format uses UTF-8 with BOM for Excel compatibility

+To export:
+1. Apply any filters you want (optional)
+2. Click the "Export" button in the filter bar
+3. Choose "Export as CSV" or "Export as Excel"
+4. File downloads automatically

 ## Customization